TBNG JV Producing Assets

 Unlocking the potential in the deeper unconventional tight gas play in the Thrace Basin has been a priority for the Company since mid-2011.
-The TBNG JV has carried out an extensive proof-of-concept program since that time to de-risk the normally pressured tight gas play on the southern and western rim of the basin.
-In summary, the following programs were completed to exploit the normally pressured tight gas in the Osmancik, Mezardere, Teslimkoy and Kesan formations:
+The TBNG JV has carried out an extensive proof-of-concept program since that time to de-risk the tight gas play.
+As at December 31, 2016, approximately 40% of the natural gas produced from the TBNG JV lands was tight gas produced from approximately 32 wells.

-2012; 11 vertical exploration and development drill wells (gross), of which was drilled to 3,755 metres;
+2012; 11 vertical exploration and development drill wells (gross), of which the deepest was drilled to 3,755 metres.

-2013: three vertical exploration and development drill wells (gross), of which the deepest was drilled to 4,054 metres, and three horizontal development wells (gross);
+2013: Three vertical exploration and development drill wells (gross), of which the deepest was drilled to 4,054 metres, and three horizontal development wells (gross).

-2014: three horizontal development wells (gross); and
+2014: Three horizontal development wells (gross).

-TBNG JV New Drill Spuds in 2012 – 2016 YTD
+TBNG JV New Drill Spuds in 2012 – 2017 YTD

 Banarli Exploration Licences